 I am not from the UK – how does the application process work for me?

 Applicants from other EU member states and outside the EU are considered in exactly the same way as UK applicants, and make up perhaps 25% of our students.
 There are no maximum or minimum numbers of non-UK EU or non-EU students we must take, so admission is based entirely on academic grounds.

 The only exception is that the University as a whole does have a maximum quota of non-EU Medical students - see this link.
 If you are unsure of your status, you may want to contact our admissions office for more information.
 See also our page for international students, or the University website.

-What score do I need to get in my Admissions Assessment or BMAT to be interviewed, or made an offer?
+What score do I need to get in my Admissions Assessment to be interviewed, or made an offer?

 There are no absolute admissions assessment score thresholds for being called for interview or being made an offer.
 This is for two reasons:

-- The assessment papers are not standardised from year to year, so the average and spread of candidates' marks will vary between years.
+- The assessment papers are not standardised from year to year, so the average and spread of candidates' raw marks will vary between years.
 Because of this, we start by looking at where each applicant falls within that year's distribution of marks.
-(For medics, there is a system of standardising marks between the two BMAT sittings in any one year.)

 - We then look at lots of other information as well and certainly do not base our decisions entirely on assessment scores.
 We also look at public exam performance, the written content of the application, contextual information, and interview performance if an interview has yet taken place.